whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - Why Don't More People Stand Together.md

 Long ago, several nations in eastern North America were sufferinging in seemingly endless war when they finally came together and decided to create a confederacy to ensure lasting peace.
 This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy culture for over 900 years.

-In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth.
+In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth for over nine centuries.

 It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy culture for so long, but I believe these elements have many lessons to teach: